keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 I took three seminars the third semester and that got me ahead, which has been nice.

-My program requires a "Teaching Proseminar" to help us be good little graduate TA proletariat wage slaves.
+My program requires a "Teaching Pro-Seminar" to help us be good little graduate TA proletariat wage slaves.
 I did that the first semester too.
 My professor made a throw-away class something actually useful.